 Detrimental to Public Safety.

-In 2015, 57% those who were granted a Promise to Appear in Court and who failed to appear remain fugitives.
+In 2015, 57% of those who were granted a Promise to Appear in Court and who failed to appear remain fugitives.
 SB 18 has no mechanism to track down or bring fugitives to justice.

 Increased Danger to Police Officers and Unduly Taxes their Resources.

 As the number of fugitives increases so does the risk to our police officers.
 Officers will face greater danger resulting from an increase in high-speed pursuits and an increase in physical confrontations.
 SB-18 does not take into consideration the impact its bail reform will have on State and local departments.
 The burden that Fugitive Recovery will place on police resources has not been determined.
 Police Departments presently are not staffed, trained or equipped to perform this service.

 Staggering Cost to the Taxpayer.